jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Look up.
 Wherever you are, look up.
 Do you see the "mythical player god"?
 No, you don't, and you never will.
 You are that player; you're choices determine what happens in the game.
 If you eat a salad, install solar panels, read a book, you're improving society's statistics.

-That makes you the lifeform playing the game of civilization.
+You are the lifeform playing the game of civilization.

 Darth Blockbuster will never, ever, ever, "see the light" and play the game for you.
 That's why I'm not writing to "The Executive."
 I'm writing to you, Stargazer.
 You're the player god!